 - Religious holidays

 Students are responsible for completing any work when not in class for the above reasons.
-Seniors are granted an additional five days, per school year, for college visiting approved by the Assistant Upper School Director or Director of College Counseling.
+Seniors are granted an additional five days, per school year, for college visiting approved by the Upper School Administration or Director of College Counseling.
 But extended college visits (over five days), vacation/trips, court appointments, suspensions and medical appointments do count toward a student’s maximum absences.

 Appeal for exception to the absence maximum due to serious extenuating circumstances or documented extended illness is available.
 (See Appeal Process below.)